 I haven’t found much on the web regarding Joe Dispenza.

-This website is highly disparaging, but offers little proofs.
+This website is highly disparaging but offers little proof.

-He says that subjective improvement sometimes stand in the way of obective non-improvement, which is idiotic in cases in which we have good medicine to treat the issue.
+He says that subjective improvement sometimes stands in the way of objective non-improvement, which is idiotic in cases in which we have good medicine to treat the issue.

 That makes a lot of sense.

-He says that placebo without lying to the patient have been ineffective so far.
+He says that a placebo without lying to the patient have been ineffective so far.

 Of course, that might not necessarily mean it will stay the same, or that it cannot work in a few cases.
 And if it can work in a few cases, maybe we can increase the chances that it will.